django-userena-ce/django-userena-ce/UPDATES.md

 ## Version 4.1.0

 - Adds support for Django 2.1 and Python 3.7
+- Note: you will probably need to generate a migrations for concrete implementations of `UserenaBaseProfile` and `UserenaLanguageBaseProfile`
 - Replaces `userena.views.signout` with the class based `userena.views.SignoutView`
 - Adds request argument to `userena.backends.authenticate`